Kensu0512/CMPUT301TUE/README.md

-This is a tets repository for CMPUT 301 Tuesday Lab (Fall 2022)
+this is a test repository for CMPUT 301 Lab Tuesday